eddyystop/feathers-tests-fake-app-users/README.md

 The following example is from `test/example.js`.
 It may be run with `npm run test:es6`.

-In this example we want to perform some unit tests on feathers-service-verify-reset's resend method, so we need to fake its Feathers dependencies app and users.
+In this example we want to perform some unit tests on `feathers-service-verify-reset`'s resend method, so we need to fake its Feathers dependencies `app` and `users`.
-We would be running integration tests if we used Feathers' actual app and users, and tsuch tests would be more complicated.
+We would be running integration tests if we used Feathers' actual `app` and `users`, and such tests would be more complicated.

 ```javascript
 const feathersFakes = require('feathers-tests-fake-app-user');